mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 When a prisoner is sent to this level, throw 2D6 to determine his area of assignment.

-1. The Hole: This is a ten-metre-deep shaft with steep sides that are impossible to climb.
+1. The Hole: This is a ten-meter-deep shaft with steep sides that are impossible to climb.
 Prisoners who have crossed the guards

 are sometimes dumped into the hole for a week.
 The hole is highly